 - Identifying areas of hotdesking which are not being used and closing down / re-using those spaces

-- Identifying when temperature of water sources were high enough to potentially cause the spread of harmful bacteria
+- Identifying when the temperature of water sources was high enough to potentially cause the spread of harmful bacteria

 The second talk was from Jem Henderson from the Digital Catapult IoTUK Programme.
 As a relative non-techy like myself, it was nice to see how large amounts of very clever technology is being made more accessible.
 Jem facilitates this by taking complex concepts and stripping them back into clear and concise content, which is digestible to the marketing and commercial world.

-One the most interesting things about her talk, was the discussion on PETRAS who are helping to set guidelines for Internet of Things businesses.
+One of the most interesting things about her talk was the discussion on PETRAS who are helping to set guidelines for the Internet of Things businesses.
 Their recommendations over privacy seem very apt at the moment, with such a strong agenda over listening devices and misuse of customer data.
-It will be interesting to see how the new regulations on GDPR have an effect on internet of things businesses.
-Companies who want to store data from wearable or transportable internet connected devices for historical financial reporting, will have to be particularly careful when writing terms and conditions over use of data and customer consent.
+It will be interesting to see how the new regulations on GDPR have an effect on the internet of things businesses.
+Companies who want to store data from wearable or transportable internet-connected devices for historical financial reporting will have to be particularly careful when writing terms and conditions overuse of data and customer consent.

 Finally, there was a mention of some of the social good being facilitated through IoT projects.
 Both Leeds and Manchester have revolutionary smart city projects going on, leveraging everything from monitoring pollution levels through to re-creating lost cityscapes through Virtual Reality.
 All very interesting (if a bit mind-blowing)!